canonical/ubuntu-boards-documentation/how-to/qemu-riscv.rst

 cloud-init integration
 ----------------------

-The image has a fallback cloud-init datasource that configures sudo user ubuntu with password ubuntu and DHCP networking.
+The image provides a CIDATA partition as fallback data-source for `cloud-init`_.
+It configures sudo user ubuntu with password ubuntu and uses DHCP to set up networking.
 You will be asked to change the password on first login.

-The image has a `CIDATA <https://cloudinit.readthedocs.io/en/latest>`_ partition which can be used as a valid datasource to adjust cloud-config metadata.
-If you wish to customize the user password, networking information, add SSH keys, etc. Please mount CIDATA partition, rename meta-data and user-data files, and adjust them to taste.
-You can use network-info to configure networking if something more sophisticated than just DHCP is desired.
+If you wish to customize the user password, networking information, or add SSH keys, etc., please, mount the CIDATA partition, and adjust the meta-data and user-data files as needed.
+In a cloud setup you can rename or delete the files to ensure that only data provided via the network is used.

 Using the live server image
 ===========================